rperry99/pizza-website-redesign/README.md

 ### To-do

-- Home Page
-  - Add some basic info and a cover image maybe?
 - Menu Page
   - Add second Nav bar for easy searching
   - Add scrolling effect to the menu headings (maybe)